 Using the SSR's WebSocket-based Network Interface, it is possible to control the SSR from an off-the-shelf web browser.
-Just make sure the SSR is running (with the WebSocket feature enabled) and visit the URL http://localhost:9422.
+Just make sure the SSR has been started with the --websocket-server option and visit the URL http://localhost:9422.